Alfresco/docs-alfresco/federation-services/latest/using/index.md

 2. On the right-hand side, click the button **Create New Job**.
 3. Enter the data into the popup screen and click **Save**.
 The Repository Connection is the source system and the Output Connection is the target system.
 4. For Job Type, select Event
-5. Click Save on the popup, and you are now presented with the edit screen for your job.
+5. Click **Save** on the popup, and you are presented with the edit screen for your job.
 6. The source file path should be set to include the location of the files you want to push.
 In our case we will set it to `C:\SourceDocuments`.
-Any files in SourceDocuments or its subfolders will be able to be pushed.
+Any files in `SourceDocuments` or its subfolders will be able to be pushed.

-> **Info:** It is possible to set the File Path to a root drive such as C:\\.
+   > **Info:** It is possible to set the File Path to a root drive such as `C:\\`.
 We do not recommend doing this as it would allow any file on that drive to be pushed.

 7. Next we need to enter the target folder.
-Click on FileSystem Connection-Output tab and enter the target folder where the file(s) will be copied (migrated) to: `C:\TargetFolder`
+Click on FileSystem Connection-Output tab and enter the target folder where the file(s) will be copied (migrated) to: `C:\TargetFolder`.
-8. We will leave the default values for everything else and click Save.
+8. We will leave the default values for everything else and click **Save**.

 This saves our event job, and we are ready to execute it.